wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

  ![][3]

-Note that `Facetable` is turned off for string fields that shouldn’t be used as facets, such as an ID or name.
-Turning faceting off where you don’t need it helps keep the size of the index small, and generally improves performance.
+Note that `Facetable` is turned off for string fields that <!-- deleted by customization shouldn't --><!-- keep by customization: begin --> shouldn’t <!-- keep by customization: end --> be used as facets, such as an ID or name.
+Turning faceting off where you <!-- deleted by customization don't --><!-- keep by customization: begin --> don’t <!-- keep by customization: end --> need it helps keep the size of the index small, and generally improves performance.

 > [AZURE.TIP] As a best practice, include the full set of index attributes for each field.
 Although `Facetable` is on by default for almost all fields, purposely setting each attribute can help you think through the implications of each schema decision.